 If I had a dollar for everytime a father-to-be came up to me and said “ wow this course was so much more valuable than I thought it would be”, I’d be rich!

-Hey and it can’t be that strange and weird – even Prince Harry is jumping on board, involved in the program for the upcoming birth of his first baby due in April/May 2019.
+Hey and it can’t be that strange and weird – even Prince Harry jumped on board, involved in the program for the birth of Archie in 2019.
 See just one of the many articles about his and Meghan’s birthing plan here.

 “We both loved our HypnoBirthing course and have really missed it since it’s ended.
 We found the course gave us a toolkit to not only prepare for the birth but to also cope with the general stress of big life changes.
 The strategies we developed during HypnoBirthing will continue to be applied even after the birth of our child.
 It really is a toolkit for life!”